 The story goes that when Maugham showed his stories to Winston Churchill, Churchill found 14 of the stories still too sensitive to publish.
 On his advice Maugham reportedly burned those stories.
 Although there were recently unsubstantiated rumors that the stories had been rediscovered they have yet to appear in the wild.
 If they really are gone forever, it’s truly a loss to literature.

 Charles McCarry – He’s known as the American counterpart to the UK’s John le Carré, but we’ve only seen 11 novels from McCarry versus le Carré’s 23.
-However, according to an interview with McCarry, his first two novels were never published and sit in storage unit somewhere in Florida.
+However, according to an interview with McCarry, his first two novels were never published and sit in a storage unit somewhere in Florida.

 These were written before he joined the CIA and most likely do not deal with espionage.
 Still, it’s a tantalizing thought that we may someday see novels from one of the masters of the spy novel appear on the show “Storage Wars.”